The Elementary School

 We think of our classroom make-up as “responsive”.
 This means that our classrooms are thoughtfully designed each year in response to our changing enrollment and the social, emotional, and academic readiness of our students as individuals and a community.
 At MdMCS, student movement between the classrooms is based on the readiness of the individual child and the culture and expectations of each classroom.

-The Primary classroom is for students ages 4.9 to 6 years with 12 or less students learning side-by-side with a head teacher.
+The Primary classroom is for students ages 4 (turning 5 between Sept 1 and June 1) to 6 years.
 The students work with age-appropriate concrete materials while following their developing curiosities and love for learning.

 The Lower Elementary program has students ranging from ages 6 to 9.
 Students, guided by the head teacher, move through developmentally appropriate materials that increase in complexity and challenge.
 Our Lower El integrates art, music, math, science, geography, social studies, literacy and movement into classroom experiences.
 It is here that our students solidify the foundation of their Montessori learning.